 Board of Directors

 SWITCH’s Board of Directors meets monthly.
-We organize upcoming events, pursue funding opportunities, iron out any issues, and brainstorm new ideas to improve SWITCH.
-Sitting on the Board of Directors is truly rewarding and provides an insightful behind-the-scenes look of the structure of a non-profit organization.
-Contact the Volunteer Coordinator is you feel like you would be a good fit for SWITCH’s Board of Directors.
+Board members organize upcoming events, pursue funding opportunities, iron out issues, and brainstorm new ideas to improve SWITCH.
+Sitting on the Board of Directors provides an insightful behind-the-scenes look at the structure of a non-profit organization.
+Contact the Volunteer Coordinator if you think you would be a good fit for SWITCH’s Board of Directors.

 Special Events Committee